Fictional scenarios like the Star Trek stories or other "galactic pioneering tales" help us wish for a better tomorrow.

 One of the most interesting ways to have physical fun are the sport games we invent.
 The first recordable human sporting event was a foot race at the first Olympiad.

-It was the length of one stadia - or 1/20 th of a nautical mile (about 100 yards).
-Held once a year to mark an annual event, it soon evolved into other sporting events that later became a five-day event.
-(The conventional belief that the Olympiads were held every 4-years may be wrong because new historical data now suggest they were annual events.)
+Based on the length of one stadia -- or 1/20 th of a nautical mile (about 100 yards), the original Olympiad was held once a year to mark an annual event.
+The event evolved overtime into other sporting events that later became a five-day event.
+(The conventional belief that the origibal 292 Olympiads were held every 4-years is wrong because new historical data now suggest they were annual events.)

 So perhaps the first documented sport for fun was a horse race held occasionally at the seaport city of Atlantis.

-Unlike horse racing - which can be stressful or harmful to the animal, or car racing - in which one driver is driving the team, sailing water craft include a working crew that race in a healthy environment.
+Unlike horse racing -- which can be stressful or harmful to the animal, or car racing -- in which one driver is driving the team, sailing water craft include a working crew that can race in a healthy environment.

 Now that spectators can experience the action by way of portable cameras, this growing sport offers a world in which many people can experience the technological and physical challenge of true competition between other nations.